 And the country also gains through its development of more competent, coordinated and accountable institutions.
 Government agencies with responsibilities for forestry, customs, labour, finance and law enforcement all have roles to play in the delivery of FLEGT-licensed products.
 As countries pursue the goal of exporting these products, they strengthen these institutions, ensuring they can work more effectively to achieve sustainable development.

-Perhaps one of the most profound changes in FLEGT-licensing countries is the fundamental change in the way government, society and the private sector interact.
+Perhaps one of the most profound changes in FLEGT-licensing countries is the way government, society and the private sector interact.
 The journey towards FLEGT licensing brings these groups together like never before, to discuss problems and make shared decisions about how to tackle them.

 It builds trust where relations were poor.
 It creates consensus and partnership in a shared future.
 And it ensures that, for the first time, everyone who is connected to the country’s forests can have a say in how they are managed.